 - Proctitis (inflammation or swelling of the rectum and anus).

-- Rectal prolapse (rectum falls out through the anus).
+- Rectal prolapse (rectum protrudes from the anus).

 - Trauma or foreign body.